Vonage/vivid-3/libs/components/src/lib/layout/README.md

 ### Row Spacing

-Use the `row-spacing` attribute to set the initial preferred `spacing` of a row.
+Use the `row-spacing` attribute to set the initial preferred `gap` of a row.

 - Type: `'small'` | `'medium'` | `'large'`
 - Default: `'default to column-spacing value'`